rosscdh/glynt/README.md

 # The Glynt Project #

-LawPal is platfomr that aims to make certain legal process simpler and give both the client and the lawyer a clear overview of what has and what is yet to be done.
+LawPal is platform that aims to make certain legal process simpler and give both the client and the lawyer a clear overview of what has and what is yet to be done.

-The platform can be described as:
+**The platform can be described as:**

 every user of LawPal.com has a